Joe Hudson (catcher): Chicago Cubs

 On December 14, 2023, Hudson signed a minor league contract with the Chicago Cubs.
 Hudson appeared in only two games for the Triple–A Iowa Cubs, going 0–for–6 with one walk.

 New York Mets

 On April 11, 2024, Hudson was traded to the New York Mets organization.
 In 19 games for the Triple–A Syracuse Mets, he hit .222/.364/.444 with three home runs, nine RBI, and three stolen bases.
 On June 5, the Mets added Hudson to their 40-man roster.
 He appeared in one game as a defensive replacement before he was designated for assignment on June 24.
 Hudson cleared waivers and was sent outright to Syracuse on June 26.
 He elected free agency on October 21.

 Houston Astros

 On December 9, 2024, Hudson signed a minor league contract with the Houston Astros.
-He elected free agency on November 6.
+He made 21 appearances for the Triple-A Sugar Land Space Cowboys in 2025, batting .114/.215/.257 with three home runs and 10 RBI.
+Hudson elected free agency following the season on November 6, 2025.

 On November 14, 2025, Hudson announced his retirement from playing via an Instagram post.

+Coaching career

+On February 8, 2026, the Tampa Bay Rays hired Hudson in a player development role.